While you won’t really recognize the small transaction fee it is the very reason blockchains will live forever. Here is the reason why.

 These fees will become more and more important in future because of the Bitcoin Halving after a certain period.
 So there will be a time when miners will depend on fees exclusively to operate their mining gear.

-How the fees are calculated
+How the transaction fee is calculated

 The fees fluctuate due to bitcoin network demand and the limited block space.
 The more people try to use the network to process transactions the higher the demand for space on the block.
 Consequently, only payments with the highest fees are processed and the required fee for a fast process rises.